Must See Fall Foliage Destinations

 Wahconah Falls

-The orange and red leaves dance with the green to the percussion of the rough running water crashing down the rocky uncaring terrain.
+The already fallen leaves dance to the percussion of the rough running water crashing down the rocky terrain.
 The joyful chirps from birds act as the strings and the roaring wind dancing with the trees the bass of the forest orchestra.

-I step into this song and the farther I walk the percussion gets louder and the string and base soften.
+The deeper into the relm you walk the louder the percussion gets and the string and base soften.

-A short time passes and I am standing right in front of the waterfall and experiencing the percussion solo.
-A truly breathtaking sight and sound to last with me until next year.
+A short time passes and soon your standing right in front of the waterfall and experiencing the percussion solo.
+A truly breathtaking sight and sound to last you until next year.

 Cold Spring Road